 - The special role played by the Chairman in the Board and the specific duties arising from that role.

-- The appointment of an Audit Committee and a specification of the tasks to be performed by the Committee.
+- The appointment of the Audit Committee and the Remuneration Committee specification of the tasks to be performed by the Committees.

 - The forms for preparing issues relating to compensation.

 - Delegation of decision-making powers by the Board.

 - Reporting by the auditors and meetings with the auditors Fabege.